OfficeDev/teams-toolkit/templates/CONTRIBUTING.md

 ## Folder Structure

 * `assets`  contains the template assets that compose a template.
-* `definitions` contains the yaml files that define templates.
+* `definitions` contains template definition files.
+The definition file name will be the template name.
 * `scenarios` contains the output of template builder, each sub folder containing a complete template source code.
 Each template will be zipped and released by CD pipeline.
 A final template can be composed of several assets.
 * `src` contains the source code of template builder.
-Template owners can run the command in the src folder to generate their template source code in scenarios folder.
-The definition filename will be the template name.
 You do not need to edit any file in `src` if you just want to add a template.

 ## How to add a new template?